 A transcript is the student’s academic record.
 It lists all courses and grades, including withdrawals, in a student’s academic history.
 The transcript also notes if a student has been on academic probation or suspended from the college.
 In the U.S. the transcript is examined by employers when the student applies for a job.
 The transcript is more important to U.S. students than the “diploma,” which is a ceremonial document.

-Exploration and Discovery (“E&D”) is a required course for all first-year students.
+The first year seminars (Core 120 Words and Core 121 Numbers) are required courses for all first-year students.
 It is a two-semester course and enrollment is limited to twenty or fewer students in each section.
-E&D is taught by faculty members from many different departments and academic disciplines.
-In the fall semester, the academic content and curriculum are the same in each section of the course.
-In the spring semester, the content and curriculum vary depending on the professor and the section.
+The seminars are taught by faculty members from many different departments and academic disciplines.

 All Lewis & Clark College students—Americans as well as international students—are assigned an advisor, a professor, when they arrive on campus.
 The advisor’s duty is to help the student make intelligent decisions about class load, course selection, academic goals, meeting college requirements, and so forth.
 First-year students must have the signature of their advisor in order to register for classes.